 We have one day left of trekking on the Annapurna circuit, and my arms are one of the few parts of my body that aren’t excruciatingly sore.
 Today has been one of our longest days, with a 4:30 am climb up to see the sun rise from the 3210 meter Poon hill, followed by a full day hike to Ghandruk, the town where we will spend the night before finishing the trek in the morning.
 We should be exhausted, but Happy’s enthusiasm is infectious.
-Spoons proves to be an easily translatable game, which Happy well knows: only in his mid-twenties, just a few years older than I am, he regales us every night with a seemingly endless collection of stories about the groups from around the world that he’s led through treks.
+Spoons proves to be an easily translatable game like what you can find at togel hk, which Happy well knows: only in his mid-twenties, just a few years older than I am, he regales us every night with a seemingly endless collection of stories about the groups from around the world that he’s led through treks.
 After we leave he’ll lead a group from Poland – I tell him on one of our hikes that the only thing I can say in Polish is “give me a kiss,” which we agree probably won’t be the most useful phrase in the mountains of Nepal.

 On our last night of the trek I am astonished that I have somehow tricked my body into hiking through mountains for four days.
 The night before leaving Abu Dhabi, I woke up with the realization that growing up outside New York and going to college in the Philadelphia area had done nothing to prepare me for any sort of trekking.
 My travels before mainly involved navigating foreign public transportation systems, but not trails through the woods.
 Even when I arrive in Nepal, I am initially more comfortable in the streets of Kathmandu, where rickshaws and motorcycles swerve around messy-haired, baggy-pants clad tourists like myself, than I am at the base of the mythic mountains.
 I decide on the plane ride over that the best strategy for approaching the physical challenges is to ignore them completely until it is too late to turn back.
 Although probably far from a practical “life philosophy” this seems to work for the 32-mile trek.
 Granted, the daily Snickers bar that Happy took out of his bag when we were particularly tired probably helped as well.